-engage stakeholders early in the strategy development lifecycle
+Engage stakeholders early in the strategy development lifecycle

-3.2 Adapting the organization and its processes
+3.2 Adapting the Organization and Its Processes

 As IT strategies naturally come with innovations, they often cannot be delivered within the same organizational and procedural circumstances but require an adaption.
-The organizational structure is defined as “relatively stable arrangement of responsibilities, tasks, and people within an organization” (Carpenter & Sanders, 2021, p.
+The organizational structure is defined as a “relatively stable arrangement of responsibilities, tasks, and people within an organization” (Carpenter & Sanders, 2021, p.
 329).
-The organizational structure has two major functions, namely ensuring control, and coordinating information, decisions, and activities.
-During IT strategy work, the question arises to what extend the current structure is capable to facilitate the strategy implementation, and, in case of a weak fit, how it needs to be adopted.
-In this vein, it is not only the organization, but also its processes (i.e., sequences of activities to complete certain tasks) that need a renewal.
-In order to secure supporting organizational structures and processes, both elements must be analyzed in regard of their strategy fit, resulting gaps must be identified and respective changes must be designed and finally implemented.
-It is important to note that this is not a one-time effort, but the IT organization and its processes must be regularly adapted to evolving internal and external conditions.
+The organizational structure has two major functions, namely, ensuring control and coordinating information, decisions, and activities.
+During IT strategy work, the question arises as to what extent the current structure is capable of facilitating the strategy implementation and, in the event of a weak fit, how it needs to be adapted.
+In this vein, it is not only the organization but also its processes (i.e., sequences of activities to complete certain tasks) that may need renewal.
+In order to secure supporting organizational structures and processes, both elements must be analyzed in regard of their strategy fit, resulting gaps must be identified, and respective changes must be designed and implemented.
+It is important to note that this is not a one-time effort: the IT organization and its processes must be regularly adapted to evolving internal and external conditions.

-Adapting the organization
+Adapting the Organization

-When organizing the IT, a special focus lies on the collaboration between business and IT departments.
-To facilitate this collaboration, the organizational structure must provide sufficient touchpoints that support a continuous dialogue between the groups.
+When organizing IT, a special focus falls on the collaboration between business and IT departments.
+To facilitate this collaboration, the organizational structure must provide sufficient touchpoints to support a continuous dialogue between the groups.
 In addition to the structural arrangement, distinct translator roles must be established both in business and IT.
 In this context, Hanschke (2009, p.
-265) states that “by introducing IT coordinators with an adequate IT background into business departments, and IT consultants with business knowledge on the IT side, an enterprise can bridge the distance between IT and business”.
+265) states that “by introducing IT coordinators with an adequate IT background into business departments, and IT consultants with business knowledge on the IT side, an enterprise can bridge the distance between IT and business.”
 In today’s era of agile software development, the product owner would be such a bridgehead role, for example.
-However, it must be noted that not every IT strategy necessitates a substantial reorganization, but may only require smaller adaptions of roles and responsibilities, for example.
+However, it must be noted that not every IT strategy necessitates a substantial reorganization but may only require smaller adaptions of roles and responsibilities.
 For the sake of completeness, we will briefly discuss general organizational models that may be part of an IT strategy project.

-There are various ways to organize the IT which are located on a continuum between a central and decentral pole, illustrated below.
-The discussion around the question which manifestation is superior keeps scholars and practitioners in suspense since decades.
+There are various ways to organize IT, which are located on a continuum between centralized and decentralized extremes, as illustrated below.
+Which manifestation is superior has been a subject of debate for scholars and practitioners for decades.

-Centralized versus decentralized IT organization
+Centralized Versus Decentralized IT Organization